tdtin95/smartchoice/README.md

 ## Api Gateway

-In production environments, the host and port of a service are frequently change due to the scalability of the system, a lot of instance of services will be destroyed or created due to the traffic and system need, handle the endpoint of service is really a challange.
-Api gateway is solution that external request just need to communicate to service systems via a single point, api gateway will decide which service will be called base on which request, load balancing is also supported to redict to instances of services.
+In production environments, the host and port of a service are frequently change due to the scalability of the system, a lot of instance of services will be destroyed or created due to the traffic and system need, managing the endpoint of service is really a challange.
+Api gateway is a solution that external request just need to communicate to service systems via a single point, api gateway will decide which service will be called base on which request, load balancing is also supported to redirect to instances of services.
 Api gateway also helps for processing common request needs as : propagting jwt token, propagating header , ssl certificate,...

 ### Service Design
-We use spring-cloud-netflix-client to route external request to correct service We use spring-boot-starter-oauth2-resource-server as resource server and secure the request.
+We use spring-cloud-netflix-client to route external request to correct service.

+We use spring-boot-starter-oauth2-resource-server as resource server and secure the request.

-When use make a call to services, we also add username as the header to separated request alongs users and for keep tracking in audit-service, then we use ZuulFilter.
+User will be authenticated by auth server, after that a jwt token will be generated, API gateway will authenticate it with spring-boot-starter-security, username will be extracted and progated through services by ZuulFilter.
+An alternative is using nginx , it is more powerful, but for this assignment, Zuulfilter is the great choice to quickly bootstrap our system.

 ## Registry Service
 We need to support api gateway to discover services endpoint, api gateway just need to access to service via its registration name.